 Once the hot dogs are cooked to the proper temperature for serving, switching the slow cooker to a lower setting keeps the hot dogs warm until you're ready to offer them at your event.

 - Form a layer of hot dogs on the bottom of a slow cooker.

-Form one layer of hot dogs on the bottom of the crock of the slow cooker.
-Stack a second layer on top of the bottom layer and continue making layers until all the hot dogs are in the slow cooker.
+- Stack a second layer on top of the first and continue making layers until all the hot dogs are in the slow cooker.

-Place the lid on the slow cooker.
-Do not remove the lid while the hot dogs cook as this releases moisture and heat, causing the hot dogs to dry out and take longer to cook.
+- Place the lid on the slow cooker.
+Don't remove the lid while the hot dogs cook, as this releases moisture and heat, causing the hot dogs to dry out and take longer to cook.

-Remove each hot dog from the slow cooker with a pair of tongs when you are ready to serve it.
+- Remove each hot dog from the slow cooker with a pair of tongs when you're ready to serve it.

 To ensure the hot dogs are fully cooked and to avoid the risk of food-borne illnesses, insert a meat thermometer into the thickest part of one of the hot dogs after it finishes cooking.
 The cooked hot dog should register 160 degrees Fahrenheit on the meat thermometer, according to the U.S. Department of Agriculture (USDA).